DeKalb Avenue station (BMT Canarsie Line): Station layout

 This underground station has two tracks and two side platforms.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 Each platform has blue columns at regular intervals with every other column having a standard black and white station name plate.

 The mosaic tile bands are predominantly green and blue, with yellow and tan accents.
 Those installed on the stairway from the mezzanine to the Manhattan-bound platform in Summer 2000 feature a seven-inch entrance motif design with a dull green and blue background.
 The trim line has "D" tablets on it at regular intervals to represent "DeKalb."

 Exits

 This station has three entrances/exits.
 The main one is a mezzanine above the platforms and tracks at the west (railroad north) end.
 It has a single staircase from each platform, waiting area that allows free transfer between directions, turnstile bank, token booth, and four staircases to all corners of DeKalb and Wyckoff Avenues.

 The other two entrances/exits are on platform level and unstaffed at the east (railroad south) end.
 Each fare control area has HEET turnstiles and two street stairs.
 The ones on the Manhattan-bound platform lead to either northern corners of Wyckoff and Stanhope Street while those on the Canarsie-bound one lead to either southern corners.